seananderson/ecology-trends/proposal.md

 ## 1. Project Description

-We are interested in conducting a study evaluating trends in major themes in the fields of ecology and conservation biology.
+We are conducting a study to evaluate trends in major ecological and conservation biology themes throughout the history of these disciplines.
+The JSTOR Data for Research service would be an ideal data source since it includes the widest range of journals within our fields of interest over the longest time span.

-TODO
+Specifically, we are interested in tracking the prevalence of a list of one-to-four-word terms representing key concepts or themes in ecology and conservation biology.
+We have begun determining these concepts a priori based on informal surveys of scientists in the academic, nonprofit, and government sectors representing diverse research areas, regions, and career stages.
+We have three main research questions: (1) What are the emergence dates and overall trends for our themes of interest?
+(2) How has the half-life of scientific concepts evolved over time?
+In other words, are scientific concepts more or less likely to "stick" in modern-day research compared to the past?
+(3) What is the replacement rate of analogous terms (e.g., global warming to climate change) and is this consistent over time?
+We will use these data to comment on the past, current, and future state of ecological science, and identify areas of growing and waning research interest in ecology and conservation biology.

-The JSTOR Data for Research service would be ideal as it includes the widest range of journals within our fields of interest over the longest timespan.
+We have systematically considered the JSTOR database listings within the subfields of ecology and biological sciences to determine our search bounds in the JSTOR database.
+We outline specifics of our request below and would happily provide further details on request.
+Furthermore, we welcome the involvement of the JSTOR Data for Research team in whatever capacity JSTOR is interested.
+At the very least, we will follow all terms of the Agreement, acknowledge JSTOR's contributions, and share the results of our research and any publications with the JSTOR team; however, we would also welcome co-authorship on any resulting publications.

 ## 2. Source of the grant funding and details about the grant: